 - Create all files directly in your homepage folder, instead of moving them there.

-- Select the files/images that are causing problems in your homepage move them out of your homepage folder so they are no longer listed.
+- Select the files/images that are causing problems in your homepage to move them out of your homepage folder so they are no longer listed.

 - Replace them in your homepage folder by selecting them in their new location outside of the homepage folder, right-clicking on them and selecting Copy, open your homepage folder again, and Paste the files in your homepage folder.